Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 Final thoughts: What businesses need to do

-To ensure this is the case, you should start preparing your business processes and systems for Making Tax Digital now, rather than later.
-The one year grace period for submission penalties is designed to help sole traders and landlords adjust to quarterly reporting.
-Don’t see it as extra time, use it to set up your systems and get comfortable with the process.
-For more information see our free MTD guides:
+The one-year soft landing/grace period for quarterly submission penalties is designed to help sole traders and landlords adjust to quarterly reporting, provided the taxpayer is making a genuine attempt to comply.
+Don’t see it as extra time—use it to set up your systems and get comfortable with the process.

 MTD penalties: FAQs